 When you find out that you are dying, you’ll have contradictory thoughts going through your head.
-On the one hand, you will feel that you must prepare yourself for death while your human nature will reinforce a desire to live.
+On the one hand, you will feel that you must prepare yourself for death and being end of life planning, while your human nature will reinforce a desire to live.
 Wrestling with these deep emotional reactions will be a constant back and forth.
 But, you do not have to face your life-limiting illness alone.
-Hospice care can help provide you with the support and compassion you need so that you can continue living life to the fullest during end-of-life.
+Hospice care can help provide you with the support and compassion you need so that you can continue living life to the fullest during end of life.

 Acknowledgement Of Your Situation

 Facing up to the fact that you are dying is an important first step to getting on with your life.
 If your illness takes you by surprise, then you will most likely feel taken aback at first.
 You might even feel shocked and numb.
 This is all very natural.
 You will slowly adjust to the knowledge of the situation.
 First, you will intellectually accept it.
 Then, you will be able to embrace it with your whole being.
 Since the future is uncertain, you’ll learn to live day by day.
 Living in the moment will help you to achieve a richer life experience.
 You will not be caught up in making plans for the future because it doesn’t exist for you.

 Thinking About The Meaning Of Life